 Bhopal Power Cut Today: Check Affected Areas and Timings

-Parts of Bhopal are likely to experience power cuts on Friday, 29 November, due to scheduled maintenance work by the electricity department.
+Parts of Bhopal are likely to experience power cuts today, December 4, due to scheduled maintenance work by the electricity department.
+Check full list.

 - India News